TROYTRON/bahhugss/docs/Initial Nation Stats Changelog.md

     - Capital and region namesake would be Tamanrasset.
     - Remnants of Niger to be merged with Chad.
     - Remaining southern Mali to be merged with Upper Guinean States, ensuring that Azawagh remains landlocked.
+  - Disestablishment of Mali.
+    - Features quite possibly the lowest GDP of every nation.
+I'm not even sure if TI supports sub-billion GDPs.
+Only Libya, CAR, and Somalia share this problem.
+    - Could possibly be merged with Western Sahara to form a single region named "Laayoune".
+    - Laayoune region could either begin as part of Morocco, or a separate country named either "Western Sahara" or "Western Maghreb".
 - UAE to be merged into Oman, with the capital moved to Al Ain.
   - The resulting union simply named "Oman", as it is on the Gulf of Oman.
   - Al Ain is inland and features prominent oases that would be essential to post-Impact agriculture.